tiki/core-account-subscription-estimate/README.md

 - **Workgroup**: The athena workgroup to use.
 Default is primary.
 - **Bucket**: The S3 bucket to host the cleanroom.
 Default is mytiki-ocean
 - **ApiEndpoint**: The base http endpoint to receive the result (without https:// prefix).
 Default is account.mytiki.com
+- **OceanDatabase**: The database name within the ocean catalog.
+Requires a resource link.
+Default is tiki

 ## Build and Deploy